-While there will be no formal announcement until his coronation, it is widely assumed she will take the title of Queen Consort Katherine - or, informally, Queen Katherine.
+While there will be no formal announcement until his coronation, it is widely assumed she will take the title of Queen Consort Catherine - or, informally, Queen Catherine.

 And George, Charlotte and Louis?

-The 1701 Act of Settlement laid out the line the succession to exclude Roman Catholics and prioritise male primogeniture, meaning royal sons took precedence over their female siblings, including first-born royal daughters.
+The 1701 Act of Settlement laid out the line of succession to exclude Roman Catholics and prioritise male primogeniture, meaning royal sons took precedence over their female siblings, including first-born royal daughters.